FQQD/MCServer-Web-Template/README.md

 #### Where can I host this website?

-I recommend hosting the website on your own Linux VServer with Caddyserver, but if you need to have a free hosting service, I recommend Neocities.
+I recommend hosting the website on your own Linux VServer with Caddyserver, but if you need to have a free hosting service, I recommend Neocities or GitHub Pages.

 #### Why would I need such a website?